deeptools/pyGenomeTracks/docs/content/examples.rst

 The output is available here: `master_plot_hic_rasterize_height.pdf <https://github.com/deeptools/pyGenomeTracks/raw/master/pygenometracks/tests/test_data/master_plot_hic_rasterize_height.pdf>`_.

-In these examples is where the overlay tracks are more useful.
+This examples is where the overlay tracks are more useful.
 Notice that any track can be overlay over a Hi-C matrix.
-Most useful is to overlay TADs or to overlay links using the `triangles` option that will point in the Hi-C matrix the pixel with the link contact.
-When overlaying links and TADs is useful to set `overlay_previous=share-y` such that the two tracks match the positions.
+Most useful is to overlay TADs or to overlay links using the ``triangles`` option that will point in the Hi-C matrix the pixel with the link contact.
+When overlaying links and TADs is useful to set ``overlay_previous=share-y`` such that the two tracks match the positions.
 This is not required when overlying other type of data like a bigwig file that has a different y-scale.

 .. image:: ../../pygenometracks/tests/test_data/master_plot_hic.png